What is Cost of Delay?

 - Do the features that are the most valuable first.

-Remember, regardless of our choice of priority, all of the features are done by the 14th week.
+Remember, regardless of our choice of priority, all of the features are done by the 15th sprint.

-For every week features are not making us money, they are costing us money.
+For every week features are not completed and making us money, they are costing us money.

 Let’s do some math!